ttab/textbit/README.md

 ```

 ## Typescript

-All types are defined in `src/types.ts`
+All Slate types are defined in `src/types.ts`

+All Elephant/Mimer types are defined in `src/components/editor/types.ts`

 ## Registry